 - Exercise metabolises glucose and increases tissue sensitivity to insulin.
 This is important with vigorous exercise in those on insulin.

-- When vigorous exercise is anticipated, the diabetic should reduce insulin and increase carbohydrate 20 minutes before exercise.
-Control can be complex when training is intensive but, as witnessed by prominent diabetic athletes, success at a high level can still be achieved.
+- Blood glucose control can be complex when training is intensive but, as witnessed by prominent diabetic athletes, success at a high level can still be achieved.

 - It is also important to remember that rehydration after sport should not be alcoholic, as alcohol depresses blood glucose.